 While a race is in progress, you can pretty much use your phone as normal.
 You can switch to another tab and back again.
 You can allow your phone to go to sleep between laps, you can use other apps* and answer calls.
 You can even restart your phone.
 If you need to hand over to another phone you can do that by using the collaboration word.

-Comfort for technophobesThe timer runs within a browser, even if added to your homescreen as an app.
-As such, it has no access to your microphone, contacts, photos, pacemaker etc etc. Any data not entered into the app is not accessible to us. i.e your privacy is completely safe.
+What about my privacy?The timer runs within a browser, even if added to your homescreen as an app.
+As such, it has no access to your contacts, photos, pacemaker etc etc. Any data not entered into the app is not accessible to us. i.e your privacy is private.

 What if the phone dies mid-race?